ibm-cloud-docs/monitoring/pricing.md

 # Pricing
 {: #pricing_plans}

 This topic includes information about pricing for the {{site.data.keyword.mon_full_notm}}.
-You can also review the sample scenarios to learn more about the costs of a Sysdig instance
+You can also review the sample scenarios to learn more about the costs of a monitoring instance
 {: shortdesc}

 The following service plans are available: